-- Insurance Fraud – This is when someone tries to purposefully damage property to have the insurance reimburse.
+- Insurance Fraud – This is when someone tries to purposefully damage property to have the insurance reimburse them.

 - Rip Deal – The con artist offers to buy something at a markup in exchange for favors or other items.
 They follow through, establishing trust.
 Then they do it again with higher stakes and steal the goods with sleight of hand or force.

-- Unsolicited Goods – A con artist gives you goods or services you didn’t ask for and then demands payment afterwards.
+- Unsolicited Goods – A con artist gives you goods or services you didn’t ask for and then demands payment afterward.

 History is littered with examples of people taking advantage of others during and after disasters.
 Many of these scams occurred during wartime which can make people impulsive and lean towards groupthink.
 Tumultuous times make it hard for rules and laws to be enforced, and criminals can take advantage of the chaos.
 Here are a few examples:

 - Storm Chasers – These guys follow destructive storms around with the pretense that they are helping those impacted by the storms.
 They take advance deposits without doing the work.
 They can also price gouge by charging way too much even if they do complete the work.
 Even reputable companies have been known to price gouge after a storm to take advantage of desperation and lack of competition.

 - Gold Rush “Salters” – The gold rush caused a mass migration of people looking for prosperity in America.
 A few clever scammers convinced prospective buyers that mines contained a wealth of gold.
 They took worthless mines that had been tapped out and blasted shotguns loaded with gold dust into the sides of the mine.
 This led buyers to believe that they were buying a gold mine for a steal.